onaio/fhir-tooling/importer/README.md

 - The first  column __name__ is the only one reqired
 - [organizations_full](/importer/csv/organizations/organizations_full.csv) shows more options available
 - The third column is the request method, can be either create or update.
 Default is set to create
-- The fourth column is the version.
-Default is set to 1 for creation, needs to be set when updating
-- The fifth column is the id, which is required when updating
+- The fourth column is the id, which is required when updating
-- The sixth columns in the identifier, in some cases this is different from the id
+- The fifth columns in the identifier, in some cases this is different from the id

 ### 4. Create care teams in bulk
 - Run `python3 main.py --csv_file csv/careteams/careteam_min.csv --resource_type careTeams --log_level info`